hxwang/Seminar/GMU-2015-Fall/schedule-mp.md

   - model multi-core machines based on memoery contention
   - algorithm for calculating execution times for jobs streams based on finite time interval analysis

+## Related work
+- on map-reduce job modeling
+- on multi-core CPU performance
+- on deterministic execution simulation